+SHAREHOLDERS' LOAN

-SHAREHOLDERS' LOAN: The minimum starting capital is quite low in Hungary (currently HUF 3,000,000 or about EUR 10,000).
+The minimum starting capital is quite low in Hungary (currently HUF 3,000,000 or about EUR10,000).
 This is not normally enough for starting a business, so if the company does not have income from the start, the most common solution is for the shareholders to provide a loan for the company.
-If you choose this option, you need to arrange for the relevant extra paperwork with your lawyer and accountant (also indicating the amount you wish to loan to the company), and after this you can wire the money to the company's bank account.
+If you choose this option, you need to arrange for the relevant extra paperwork with your lawyer and accountant (also indicating the amount you wish to loan to the company) and after this you can wire the money to the company's bank account.
 Once the company starts making money, it will return this loan to you (with interest).

-TAKING MONEY OUT OF THE COMPANY: There are only three legal ways you can take money from the company and use it for your personal expenses.
-You can choose to take a salary (in which case your accountant will put you on payroll and you'll need to pay income tax and social contributions based on the salary); you can take a dividend (if the company makes a profit, it can pay out dividends to the shareholder, which are to be taxed according to the relevant tax treaties); or, if you cannot wait until the year end closing, you can take dividend advance (which requires special paperwork, so you need to discuss it with your accountant in advance).
-All personal expenses can only be covered from your own money (not via the company's bank account or debit/credit cards); if you pay personal expenses with a company card and do not provide a fiscal invoice to prove that it was a business expense, you will have to pay it back to the company as if it were a loan,
+TAKING MONEY OUT OF THE COMPANY

+There are only 3 legal ways you can take money from the company and use it for your personal expenses.

+- 1. You can choose to take a salary.
+(In this case your accountant will put you on payroll and you will need to pay income tax and social contributions based on the salary). - 2.
+You can take a dividend.
+(If the company makes a profit, it can pay out dividends to the shareholder, which are to be taxed according to the relevant tax treaties.) - 3.
+If you prefer not to wait until the year end closing, you can take dividend advance.
+(This requires special paperwork, so you need to discuss it with your accountant in advance).
+All personal expenses can only be covered from your own money (not via the company's bank account or debit/ credit cards).
+If you pay for personal expenses with a company card and do not provide a fiscal invoice to prove that it was a business expense, then you will have to pay it back to the company as if it was a loan.

-TOOLS, MATERIALS AND OTHER ASSETS: When you incur 'business expenses', we must differentiate between direct costs and general costs.
+TOOLS, MATERIALS AND OTHER ASSETS

+When you incur 'business expenses', we must differentiate between direct costs and general costs.
 Direct costs are expenses incurred in direct relation to your sales.
-For example, when you buy goods that you later re-sell, or buy services that you mark up and sell forward, these are direct costs.
-These are fully deductible without any limitations, meaning that they reduce your profits (i.e. 'tax base').
+For example, when you buy goods that you later re-sell or buy services that you mark up and sell forward - these are direct costs.
+These are fully deductible without any limitations, which means that they reduce your profits (i.e. 'tax base').
 Some general expenses like salaries or office rental are also fully deductible.
-Investment into assets, however, may not be fully deductible in one go; for example, IT equipment can only be deducted at a rate of HUF 100,000/item/year, meaning that if a computer costs HUF 300,000, it will be deducted from your profits over three years.
+Investment into assets, however, may not be fully deductible in one go.
+For example, IT equipment can only be deducted at a rate of HUF 200,000/ item/ year - which means that if a computer costs HUF 300,000, it will be deducted from your profits over 3 years.
 If you are making material investments, please consult us or your accountant to clarify these details.